kubernetes/enhancements/keps/sig-network/6313-network-isolated-pods/README.md

 - "CNI" never appears in the API.
 CNI is an implementation detail of Linux container runtimes; it does not exist in the Kubernetes API vocabulary.
 - `defaultNetwork` instead of `networkMode` or `podNetwork`.
-Kubernetes has one network that every pod is connected to, and all the core networking APIs (Services, NetworkPolicy, `status.podIPs`, ...) only work with that network.
-The field names that network, so `defaultNetwork: None` reads as "not connected to the default network".
+Kubernetes has one network that every pod is connected to, the default pod network, and all the core networking APIs (Services, NetworkPolicy, `status.podIPs`, ...) only work with that network.
+The field describes the pod's default
+  network: the default pod network (`Pod`), the host network (`Host`) or no network at all (`None`), so `defaultNetwork: None` reads as "the pod has no default network".
-- `Pod` instead of `Default` or `Cluster` for the current behavior: the pod gets its own network namespace and is connected to the default network.
+- `Pod` instead of `Default` or `Cluster` for the current behavior: the pod gets its own network namespace and is connected to the default pod network.
   With `Host` the pod uses the host network namespace instead.
   `defaultNetwork: Default` is confusing, and "cluster network" is often understood to include the nodes.